MattiSG/Watai/CONTRIBUTING.md

 However, when committing, you will notice in the diff that many dependencies are added, not only the ones you added yourself.
 These are the developer dependencies, and **should never be committed**.
 Discard the hunk before committing the `npm-shrinkwrap.json` file.

-### Examples

-When updating examples, since this wiki uses some, new archives should be generated using `go export-examples`.

-Similarly, for tagged releases, an archive with all dependencies should be exported, in order to allow for an easy install in environments with no fully functional NPM (i.e. behind corporate proxies).
-Such an archive is created by:

-	./go dist

-Unless you're an administrator of the main repository, you typically won't need this command.

 Merging your changes
 --------------------